MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-deu-fi-sample.md

     1. Install POS extensions:

-        1. Open the POS fiscal connector sample solution at **Dynamics365Commerce.Solutions\FiscalIntegration\PosFiscalConnectorSample\Contoso.PosFiscalConnectorSample.sln**, and build it.
+        1. Open the POS fiscal connector sample solution at **Dynamics365Commerce.Solutions\FiscalIntegration\PosFiscalConnectorSample\Contoso.PosFiscalConnectorSample.sln** and build it.
-        1. In **PosFiscalConnectorSample\StoreCommerce.Installer\bin\Debug\net461** find the Contoso.PosFiscalConnectorSample.StoreCommerce.Installer installer.
+        1. In **PosFiscalConnectorSample\StoreCommerce.Installer\bin\Debug\net461** find the **Contoso.PosFiscalConnectorSample.StoreCommerce.Installer** installer.
-        1. Start the extension installer from the command line.
+        1. Start the extension installer from the command line using the following command:

             ```Console
             Contoso.PosFiscalConnectorSample.StoreCommerce.Installer.exe install --verbosity 0
             ```
 #### Production environment

 Follow the steps in [Set up a build pipeline for a fiscal integration sample](fiscal-integration-sample-build-pipeline.md) to generate and release the Cloud Scale Unit and self-service deployable packages for the fiscal integration sample.
 The **EFR build-pipeline.yml** template YAML file can be found in the **Pipeline\\YAML_Files** folder of the [Dynamics 365 Commerce Solutions](https://github.com/microsoft/Dynamics365Commerce.Solutions) repository.